harleydi/Music-World/README.md

 ## Project Description

-Allows you to find a song based on name or song or artist or lyrics.
-It will also give you great information about the song.
+Allows you to find information about music based on the song, artist or albumn.
+MAJOR MUSIC LOVERS WELCOME ??

 ## Wireframes